Avon and Gloucestershire Railway: Construction and opening

-Obtaining the necessary land for the line proved difficult, and a further Act of Parliament on 30 July 1831 authorised some deviations, additional capital of £15,000 and yet more branches; these were all short lines to pits close to the A&GR line.
+Obtaining the necessary land for the line proved difficult, and a further act of Parliament, the Avon and Gloucestershire Railway Act 1831 (1 & 2 Will.
+4. c. xii) on 30 July 1831 authorised some deviations, additional capital of £15,000 and yet more branches; these were all short lines to pits close to the A&GR line.
 Two were actually built: Redfield Lane to Haul Lane (or Hole Lane) pit (6 chain) and Siston Common to Soundwell (43 chain).
 Two others were authorised but were not built.

 At a committee meeting at the Backs Office, Bitton, on 27 October 1830, the committee travelled from there to Haul Lane pit in a "pattern wagon".
 Presumably this means a standardised design for independent hauliers to adopt, and the journey was probably rail-borne.

 It was reported that there were problems with the levels in the Willsbridge Tunnel, requiring it to be deepened, and that two bridges were found to have been constructed improperly, requiring remedial works by the contractor.

 The advantages of the railway over horse-and-cart transport were to be considerable, and the pit proprietors were anxious to start using the line; six empty wagons were sent to Haul Lane on 30 December 1830.
 The Haul Lane coal must have been loaded on the main line, the coal being brought to the railway by horse and cart.
 (A tramway branch was built to the Pit but this was much later.)
 The loaded wagons were taken down immediately, so that the lower part of the line can be considered to have carried its first traffic on that day or shortly afterwards.
 The coal was destined for Bristol, but the Londonderry branch was not ready, so they were taken to the less-convenient Keynsham wharf, but the A&GR charged the rates as if Londonderry was used.